Design Rules for Optimizing Quaternary Mixed-Metal Chalcohalides: Discussion

 Furthermore it is remarkable that the elements impact across the atomic sites is fairly consistent across all material parameters.
 While a correlation between band gaps and the effective masses of electrons and holes might be expected, it is rather surprising, that this relationship also extends to structural stability.
 This trend is particularly evident for choosing elements within the \ch{M(II)}- and \ch{X}-sites, see Table\,\ref{tab:discuss:comparison}.
 In contrast, the design rules vary to some extent at the \ch{M(III)}- and \ch{Ch}-sites (see Table\,\ref{tab:discuss:comparison}), leading to a more pronounced trade-off between stability and electronic properties.
 For example, \ch{Sb} and \ch{Se} reduce the stability, but \ch{M(II)2SbSe2X3}-based material exhibit preferable band gaps for photovoltaic applications with suitable electron effective masses, yet high hole masses.
 In contrast, swapping \ch{Sb} for \ch{Bi} increases the stability or \ch{Se} for \ch{Te} decreases it, but both substitutions lower the electron and hole masses and reduce the band gaps.

 Overall, this allows adjustments toward either more stable materials with wider band gaps and heavier electrons and holes or less stable materials with narrower band gaps and lighter charge electrons and holes.
 Specifically, \ch{Pb2M(III)Ch2Cl3}-based materials tend to be more stable with wider band gaps, whereas \ch{Sn2M(III)Ch2I3}-based compounds shift to the opposite.
+In this context, \ch{Pb2SbSe2Cl3} and \ch{Sn2BiS2I3} stand out, combining relatively low charge carrier masses with band gaps of approximately \SI{1.4}{\electronvolt} and \SI{1.0}{\electronvolt}, respectively, making them promising candidates for further experimental and theoretical investigation.